CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman run scratch_hello_world_img /rust_dev_hello
 ```

-We can create also a small alpine container and copy this executable into it.
+We can create also a small Alpine container and copy this executable into it.

 ```bash
 # build the container image